pypa/packaging.python.org/source/specifications/entry-points.rst

 Entry points are defined in a file called :file:`entry_points.txt` in the :file:`*.dist-info` directory of the distribution.
-This is the directory described in :pep:`376` for installed distributions, and in :pep:`427` for wheels.
+This is the directory described in :ref:`recording-installed-packages` for installed distributions, and in :ref:`binary-distribution-format` for wheels.
 The file uses the UTF-8 character encoding.

 The file contents are in INI format, as read by Python's :mod:`configparser` module.
 However, configparser treats names as case-insensitive by default,